Nitive/react-minimal-boilerplate/README.md

 React Minimal Boilerplate
 ---

+This project is minimal environment for React projects.
+About 20 lines of configuration, nothing more.
-This project is minimal environment for React projects It is for people who know nothing about React ecosystem and do not want to use webpack, hot module replacement, server rendering and other great features.
+This is for people who know nothing about React ecosystem and do not want to learn Webpack, Redux, react-router, react-transform and other together.

 ## Do I need to use it in my React project?
 No. This is stuff for beginners to start learning React without big knowledges in tooling and React ecosystem.